justinbodnar/blackjack-ai/README.md

 The model learned to hit on any hand value below 17.
 This happens to be the strategy used by the dealer.

-Future data sets and models will focus learning more about the hand, ie. dealers cards, counting how many times a player has hit, etc. The longer term goal is to teach a model to count cards.

 # second Blackjack model

 This model will use all the previous techniques, but the data set will now include the dealer's upward facing card.